dzervenes/dzervenes.github.io/index.md

 Welcome to my e-portfolio!
 I am Martyna, a Master's student in Artificial Intelligence and a Swiss railway conductor.
 Beyond my academic and professional life, I have a passion for bachata and belly dancing, playing the trumpet, learning foreign languages, and spending time with my lovely dogs.

-This portfolio showcases my academic projects, skills, and practical experiences.
 I am always keen to learn, collaborate, and contribute to meaningful ventures.
 Feel free to connect with me to share ideas or discuss opportunities!

 ---
 ## Machine Learning